-The long wait for players in the technological industry (be it telecom, audio-visual technology etc.) is finally over with the Delhi High Court delivering India’s first ever judgement on standard essential patents.
+The long wait for players in the technological industry (be it telecom, audio-visual technology etc.) is finally over with the Delhi High Court delivering India’s first ever judgement on standard-essential patents.

 One common judgement has been delivered in two suits against different entities, which claimed infringement of the same patent held by Philips, over its DVD-ROM players [Koninklije Philips N.V. & Anr. v.
 Rajesh Bansal, CS (COMM) 24 of 2016 and Koninklije Philips N.V. & Anr. v.
 Bhagirathi Electronics, CS (COMM) 436 of 2017]

 Philips, represented by Anand and Anand right from the institution of the first suit in 2009, claimed that its patents were essential to the DVD-ROM standards.
-Therefore, it claimed that the Defendants’ sale of DVD players was infringing their patent rights, since any DVD player necessarily used Philips’ patented (and standard-essential) technology.
+Therefore, it claimed that the Defendants’ sale of DVD players was infringing their patent rights since any DVD player necessarily used Philips’ patented (and standard-essential) technology.

-Refusal to secure licenses for the DVD technology, despite repeated requests by Philips resulted in initiation of lawsuits before the Delhi High Court.
+Refusal to secure licenses for the DVD technology, despite repeated requests by Philips resulted in the initiation of lawsuits before the Delhi High Court.
 What made these cases extremely unique and intriguing was that SEP (standard essential patent) jurisprudence was in its developing stages in even the most advanced patent regimes in the world.

 Although the judgement requires a careful reading to understand India’s position on SEPs in general, brief highlights are below:

 (i) Patent validity was challenged by the Defendants on grounds of the claims being software and algorithm related.
-Therefore, a section 3 (k) argument was taken up during trial and final arguments
+Therefore, a section 3 (k) argument was taken up during trial and final arguments.

 (ii) However, this aspect was never pleaded in the written statement by the Defendants.
 They had also given up the issue of invalidity before the Court itself on a previous occasion.